 Life Cycle Events – Some havurot think of themselves as extended family.
 They share times of joy and sadness.
 They rejoice at a Bar or Bat Mitzvah and at the birth of a child.
 They reach out when members are ill or when death occurs.
 Sharing life experiences and doing mitzvoth are experiences which help to bring havurah members closer together.

 Bonding – Finally, new havurot should not expect too much too soon!
 If a sense of extended family is to be formed, patience, understanding, and time are essential.
 Each group will evolve its own way of celebrating and learning.
 No formal “leader” is necessary.
 What is most important is the sense of COMMITMENT from each member of the havurah.
 Every member should be actively involved in one way or another so that their commitment will grow.

-NOTE: There’s a wonderful website from a synagogue in California that has lots of information about havurot and how they function, as well as tips and activity ideas: http://vbs.org/organization/havura.htm (Note that their spelling opts to omit the second “h” in “havurah“!)
+NOTE: There’s a wonderful website from a synagogue in California, Valley Beth Shalom, that has lots of information about havurot and how they function, as well as tips and activity ideas.
+Use this link to view their Havurot pages.

 Consider Joining a Havurah!

 Complete this brief Temple Emanuel Havurah Questionnaire today.